Akistolol88/Akistos-Craft-Compendium/README.md

 Project status
-🚧 In development — school project, 1DV613, Linnaeus University
+🚧 In development — WoW Addon

 Documentation
 Full project documentation lives in the Wiki: